 Once I got over my pity party, I got to work.
 There are two elements that come into play when deciding which border to pass through – the visa and which border crossing is safest to cross.
 I came up with a few possible alternatives to get from Israel’s Ben Gurion airport (in Tel Aviv) to Jordan and availabilities of visa at each border:

-- Join an organized Israel/Jordan group tour – the easiest, most comfortable / convenient option – this means having a pre-set itinerary with limited time in Petra and no guarantee overnight stay in Wadi Rum (which is an experience of its own).
+The easiest, most comfortable / convenient option – this means having a pre-set itinerary with limited time in Petra and no guarantee overnight stay in Wadi Rum (which is an experience of its own).
 Conveniently, there’s a special rule for group tours travelling between the two countries that allows the tour operators to manage your Jordan visa for you so you can avoid the hassle of paperwork

-- Go to Ramallah in the West Bank / Palestine – the city is located in the West Bank / Palestine and attempt to get a visa to travel to Jordan but risk being denied entry back into Israel because Israelis are highly suspicious of anyone attempting to go to the Palestine and back
+The city is located in the West Bank / Palestine and attempt to get a visa to travel to Jordan but risk being denied entry back into Israel because Israelis are highly suspicious of anyone attempting to go to the Palestine and back

-- Take a private transfer – pay exorbitant prices with companies like Amman2Jerusalem at the cost of USD$200+
+Pay exorbitant prices with companies like Amman2Jerusalem at the cost of USD$200+

-- Suck it up and fly from Tel Aviv to Amman at a cost of CAD$700+.
+At a cost of CAD$700+.
 You can purchase the Jordan visa upon arrival at the Queen Alia Amman Airport for JD40 (The standard price)

-- Renting a car and switch at the Israel-Jordan border – I wasn’t confident about the driving situation and for around 4-5 days, it seemed to be a lot of hassle to have to switch vehicles at the border.
+I wasn’t confident about the driving situation and for around 4-5 days, it seemed to be a lot of hassle to have to switch vehicles at the border.
 Cost was also top of mind as I was travelling alone.

-- Take a minibus (or fly) from Tel Aviv to Eilat, then cross the border in Aqaba to Jordan via the Wadi Araba Crossing – this involves taking a 4-5hr shuttle bus or a short domestic flight which could lead to “double-paying” for the Jordan visa on my part.
+Then cross the border in Aqaba to Jordan via the Wadi Araba Crossing – this involves taking a 4-5hr shuttle bus or a short domestic flight which could lead to “double-paying” for the Jordan visa on my part.

 Here is a map of my 6-day trip through Israel and Jordan!